Input hypothesis: Critiques of the Comprehensible Input Hypothesis

 Since its inception, Stephen Krashen’s Comprehensible Input (CI) Hypothesis has been controversial and criticized by many scholars in the field of second language acquisition (SLA).
 Some researchers have argued that the theory lacks testability, is conceptually ambiguous, and exaggerates the role of “comprehensible input” in language acquisition.
 Recent developments in cognitive neuroscience suggest that language learning is not a mere absorption of linguistic information, but rather an interactive, embodied, and highly neuroplastic process.
 Brain imaging studies have shown that active language use, social interaction, and direct feedback activate significantly more brain regions than taking in comprehensible information alone.

 In the 2020s, a new line of critique emerged that combined findings from linguistic neuroscience, ecological psychology, and adaptive learning technologies.
 These approaches argue that language acquisition should be understood as a dynamic coupling between the brain and the environment, rather than as a linear processing of linguistic input as demonstrated in the Input Hypothesis diagram.
 This line of language educational philosophy emphasizes the role of social interaction, multimodal experience, and affordance-rich contexts, and points out the conceptual and empirical limitations of the i+1 model when applied to modern personalized learning environments.
-A 2025 article by Nguyen Nhat Quang and Doan Thi Hue Dung pioneered a systematic neuro-ecological critique of the Comprehensible Input Hypothesis, combining evidence from embodiment theory, affordance theory, and AI-assisted adaptive learning, to propose an alternative theoretical framework for language education.
-This paradigm views language acquisition as a dynamic coordination between the brain, body, and environment, rather than a linear process based on linguistic input.
-Drawing on findings from linguistic neuroscience, embodiment theory, and ecological psychology, this approach argues that language is acquired through learners recognizing, evaluating, and acting on affordances in the learning environment, and forming and reorganizing neural networks through social interaction, feedback, and multimodal experiences.
-This theoretical framework also emphasizes the role of personalization and adaptive technology: Instead of a fixed i+1 model, modern learning systems can continuously adjust language level and task type in real time based on learner data.